Data-Driven Constitutive Relation Reveals Scaling Law for Hydrodynamic Transport Coefficients: DSMC Calculation Details

-We use the DSMC0F program by A.Bird \cite{Bird1994} to simulate the fluctuation of 1D homogeneous gas.
-The computing details are shown in following Table \ref{tab:table2} using SI units.
+There is no need to worry about the convergence in the mean flow since our computation simulates homogeneous gas using homogeneous initial conditions.
+However, the finite simulation domain in our DSMC computation may introduce deviation in the spectra from theoretical results in Appendix \ref{Ap: D}.
+To eliminate this finite domain effect, we use a domain length much (300 times) larger than the mean free path of the gas.
+Moreover, random perturbations that possibly appear in the initial condition are fully relaxed since we use the total simulation time of $30$ times more than the transverse time of sound speed over the computation domain.

 A snap shot will be stored for every 5 time steps.
 Then the macroscopic quantities for each cell are calculated by averaging corresponding quantites of particles in each cell.
-The density fluctuation spectra used to train the neural network is ensemble average from 27 independent DSMC run.
+The density fluctuation spectra used to train the neural network is ensemble average from 27 independent DSMC run, computed via discrete Fourier transformation using the equation \eqref{AP_Spectral Resolution of fluctuations: The spectra, meaning}.